xiawanmian/b/_posts/2017-01-15-about-this-jekyll-theme.md

 - Post can have specific author name displayed on post metadata - apply via yaml front matter

->layout: post # all write this
+1. layout: post # all write this
-title: About this Jekyll theme # write down your title
+2. title: About this Jekyll theme # write down your title
-tags: [Demo, Jekyll] # write down your tags remember the []
+3. tags: [Demo, Jekyll] # write down your tags remember the []
-author: Heiswayi Nrird #who the author is
+4. author: Heiswayi Nrird #who the author is
-comment: true
+5. comment: true
- #remember use --- replace the '"
+6. #remember use --- to let these words between